-The slight decrease is traced to inventories sold by the wire manufacturing subsidiary and the spare parts and supplies utilized for three months by the aviation and resort subsidiaries.
+The decrease is traced to finished goods sold by the wire manufacturing subsidiary and the spare parts and supplies utilized for nine months by the aviation and resort subsidiaries.

 Prepayments and other current assets

 Decrease in this account can be attributed mainly to use up of the prepaid expenses related to manufacturing and resort operations.